mvdve/php-exact-soap-client/readme.md

 # PHP Exact Globe soap client

-This module is a simple PHP soap wrapper which implements Exact Globe specific functionality.
+This module is a simple PHP soap wrapper which implements Exact Globe specific functionality like NTLM authentication.
+It is still in
+development but fully functional for sending orders.

 ## Entity services access